HashiCorp Vault for Secrets Management

 Secrets management is one of those topics where everyone knows .env files on servers are bad practice, but few teams fix it until there’s an incident.
 HashiCorp Vault[1] is the ecosystem’s most mature solution and, beyond the hype, solves concrete problems that persist in most infrastructures.

-Three typical pathologies Vault attacks:
+Three typical pathologies Vault addresses:

 - Distributed static secrets.
 The same password on 15 servers, copied manually, impossible to rotate without coordinated deployment.
 Vault centralises and rotates.